lemcu/Tattanii-Scripts/README.md

 ## Tattanii-Scripts

-Scripts and tools to generate EAGLE parts library for Energy Micro MCUs
+Scripts and tools to generate EAGLE parts library for EFM32 MCUs

 There are two parts in this tool :